Published January 2014 | Updated August 2015 | Edited 2022

 This makes a good argument for using apps like ReceiptBank, HubDoc or Expensify as they would give you the electronic trail the courts require if you want your scanned documents to stand up in court.

 I'll end with a good British article on whether scanned documents stand up in court.
-I'm fairly certain the approach would be the same in Canada and the US.
+I'm fairly certain the approach would be the same in Canada (and probably the US).